Ossetian language: Grammar

 In the course of centuries-long propinquity to and intercourse with Caucasian languages, Ossetian became similar to them in some features, particularly in phonetics and lexicon.
 However, it retained its grammatical structure and basic lexical stock; its relationship with the Iranian family, despite considerable individual traits, does not arouse any doubt.

 Nouns

-Like Persian, Ossetic has lost the grammatical category of gender which many other Indo-European languages have preserved until today.
+Similar to Persian, Ossetic has lost the grammatical category of gender which many other Indo-European languages have preserved until today.
 According to the Encyclopӕdia Britannica 2006 Ossetian preserves many archaic features of Old Iranian, such as eight cases and verbal prefixes.
 It is debated how many of these cases are actually inherited from Indo-Iranian case morphemes and how many have re-developed, after the loss of the original case forms, through cliticization of adverbs or re-interpretations of derivational suffixes: the number of "inherited" cases according to different scholars ranges from as few as three (nominative, genitive and inessive) to as many as six (nominative, dative, ablative, directive, inessive).
 Some (the comitative, equative, and adessive) are secondary beyond any doubt.